-ownCloud is an open-source (commercial version also available) web suite that provides a cloud storage over the network; data can be uploaded/downloaded via browser or through the software clients available free for download.
+ownCloud is an open-source (commercial version also available) web suite that provides cloud storage over the network.
+The data can be uploaded/downloaded via browser or through the software clients available free for download.

 ownCloud is based on PHP, and you can run this on all platforms that meet requirements.
 It offers almost all possibility of functions that are available in commercial suites; released under the AGPLv3 license, so you can setup owncloud storage server without any additional cost.

 As I said earlier, it is based on PHP and database combination.
-The database can be any of from SQLite, MySQL, Oracle or PostgreSQL database servers.
-For a demo, we will use MariaDB as a database for ownCloud installation; we will discuss the reason behind this later.
+The database can be any of from SQLite, MySQL, Oracle or PostgreSQL.

 Install ownCloud using the following command.

 If you are bringing up a MariaDB for the first time, here is the tutorial on Securing MariaDB.
 Ensure MariaDB server is running.

 Log into MariaDB server to create a database.

 Allow “ownclouduser” to access the “ownclouddb” database on localhost with a predefined password.

 grant all on ownclouddb.* to 'ownclouduser'@'localhost' identified by 'password';